Korean, Edit

 ○ Secondary Active Transport of Hydrophilic Nutrients

-○ Not related to contraction of afferent and efferent arterioles
+○ Not related to the constriction of afferent or efferent arterioles.

 ○ 100% Reabsorption of Glucose: Na+-linked secondary active transport.
 320 mg glucose/minute, using glucose transporter GluT2.